on the southern borders of Rus

 Ryazan Kremlin, Ryazan

-Cathedral Square and folk art museums in Kasimov
+Cathedral Square and museums of folk crafts in Kasimov

 Sights map of the Ryazan region